ImaneHoubbane99/Active_Directory_and_Splunk_Setup/README.md

 2. Deploy the ISO inside **VirtualBox** by creating a new virtual machine and configuring it to boot from the downloaded ISO image.

 3. Follow the installation steps to set up Windows 10 as the target machine.

+**Notes** : You need to choose the Pro version, not Home, to have the ability to join a domain controller in the upcoming steps.

 ### Install Attacker VM: